shemrajani94/dsb2023_group_11/README.md

 result from simply using a naive model.

 The project team comprised (alphabetical order): Jacqui Cole, Saagar Hemrajani, Vaani Kohli, Brent Lewis

+The code was written in R using RStudio as the IDE, uploaded to Github in R Markdown, and its knitted form.